Recidiviz/public-dashboard/README.md

 This means that running `yarn install` in the root or in any package directory will install the dependencies for all packages in the repository — so you only need to do it once no matter how many packages you wish to use.

 It also allows you to run a Yarn command sequentially in each package with `yarn workspaces <command>` or individually with `yarn workspace <workspace-name> <command>` as an alternative to setting your working directory to the package's directory before executing it.
-For example, if you wanted to run lint tests the entire repository, you could use `yarn workspaces run lint` to run the `lint` script in each package.
+For example, if you wanted to run lint tests for the entire repository, you could use `yarn workspaces run lint` to run the `lint` script in each package.

 In addition, there are some Yarn scripts defined in the root package as a convenience for running multiple packages in a coordinated fashion:

 `yarn dev:pd` — starts the development servers for the Spotlight API and the Public Dashboard Client in a single terminal window.
 Be sure you have configured each of those applications with the necessary environment variables, as described in their README files, or this will not work!

 `yarn demo:pd` — starts the development servers for the Spotlight API and the Public Dashboard client in "demo mode" by supplying the necessary environment variables in the command line.
+(This will run your local site off of fake data fixtures rather than live data from a calculation pipeline; see the [Spotlight API documentation](spotlight-api/#demo-mode) for more information.)

 ### Other tools